bluewave-labs/flagwise/README.md

 ## 📋 Use Cases

-### 🏢 **Enterprise Security**
-- Monitor LLM usage across organization
-- Detect data leaks and sensitive information exposure
-- Enforce AI model usage policies
-- Generate compliance reports

-### 🔬 **Research & Development**
-- Analyze AI model performance and behavior
-- Track experiment metrics and outcomes
-- Monitor resource usage and costs
-- A/B test different AI configurations

-### 🛡️ **Security Operations**
-- Real-time threat detection and response
-- Integrate with SIEM and security tools
-- Automated incident response workflows
-- Forensic analysis of security events
+In enterprise security, the system enables organizations to track LLM usage across the company, detect and prevent data leaks or sensitive information exposure, enforce approved AI model usage policies, and generate audit-ready compliance reports.

+For research and development, it allows teams to analyze AI model performance and behavior, track experiment metrics and outcomes, monitor resource consumption and related costs, and run A/B tests to compare different AI configurations.

+Within security operations, it provides real-time threat detection and response capabilities, integrates seamlessly with SIEM platforms and other security tools, automates incident response workflows, and supports forensic analysis of security events.

 ## 🔧 Configuration Examples